 Unlike honeybees, mason and leafcutter bees are native to North America.
 Because they are solitary insects without honey stores to protect, native bees are much more gentle and far less likely to sting in comparison to their social honeybee relatives.
 They are also incredibly efficient pollinators with an effective pollination rate of about 95%!
 This means that, for every 100 flowers that a native bee visits, 95 of them will be pollinated properly to produce seeds and fruit.
 In comparison, honeybees, while still vital to our ecosystems, have an effective pollination rate of about 5%.

 Female native bees take on the roles of both worker and reproducer.
 Female bees forage for pollen and nectar.
 After returning to the nesting tunnel, she will combine the pollen and nectar into a ball and then lay an egg on top of it.
 She then seals it in the tunnel with either mud (for mason bees) or leaves and flower petals (for leafcutter bees).
 The eggs then hatch and the larvae eat the pollen ball before beginning to pupate.
 Mason bees pupate and emerge from their cocoons in early spring, when temperatures rise above 50 degrees Fahrenheit.
-Leafcutter bees don’t emerge until later in the summer, when temperatures rise above 70 degrees Fahrenheit.
+Leafcutter bees don’t emerge until later in the summer, when temperat0 degrees Fahrenheit.

 Providing nesting space and materials for native bees is its own unique and rewarding hobby.
 It’s less time intensive than keeping honeybees, with little maintenance required.
 Our brand new line of mason bee houses are all crafted from sustainable sugar pine and were designed with the species in mind.
 With seven unique designs to choose from, you can choose to support local and native pollinators in whatever style suits you.
 We also sell 3 different size nesting trays to fit your new mason bee house: Within each product page you will find the recommend size nesting tray for that particular model.